Famous Food In India

 Mostly eaten during Ramadan and Eid, it can be had chilled or steamed.

-Kulfi is the Indian version of an ice cream.
+Kulfi is the Indian version of ice cream.

 Rasgulla is also made from chenna (cheese curd).

-These spherical dumplings are cooked in a sweet syrup until the juice get inside the dough.
+These spherical dumplings are cooked in sweet syrup until the juice gets inside the dough.

 The texture of this sweet is similar to fudge.

-often served during auspicious occasions like wedding or baby shower.
+often served during auspicious occasions like weddings or baby showers.

 Made by brewing black tea with a mixture of aromatic spices and herbs.